MSF-OCB/easynut-docker/README.md

 cd easynut-docker
 ```

-Create your environment variables (Refer to the variables section below)
+Create your environment variables (In doubt, refer to the variables section below)
 ```
 cp .env.template .env
 vim .env